-Several seismograph stations used in this study have associated instrument misorientations [Hanna and Long, 2012].
-As far as we have been able to determine, these usually time-dependent component azimuth issues are accurately reported by the IRIS DMC in the seismogram headers, which our splitting analysis takes account of.
-In any case, we omit any splitting measurements from our analysis whose incoming SKS polarization azimuth does not closely parallel ($\leq 15^\circ$) the great circle path defined by the earthquake backazimuth.
+Several seismograph stations used in this study have associated instrument misorientations (Hanna & Long, 2012).
+As far as we have been able to determine, these usually time-dependent component azimuth issues are accurately reported by the Incorporated Research Institutions for Seismology Data Management Center in the seismogram headers, which our splitting analysis takes account of.
+In any case, we omit any splitting measurements from our analysis whose incoming SKS polarization azimuth does not closely parallel ( $\leq 15^\circ$ ) the great circle path defined by the earthquake backazimuth.